stefanodixon-ux/webMAN-MOD/_Projects_/slaunch/README.md

 When a game is selected, the menu sends a web command to webMAN MOD to mount the game.
 The rest of the game loading process is perfomed by webMAN MOD and Cobra payload.

+The last used settings are stored in /dev_hdd0/tmp/wmtmp/slaunch.cfg

 ## Compilation Notes